EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/User_Needs_Benchmarking_Requirements.md

 2.9   The product should be able to have some type of feedback for debugging..
 (P4) 2.10 The product should be able to be an appropriate scale for the user.
 (P9)

 Interactivity

 3.1   The product should be able to guide users in the initial process and setup.

-(P8) 3.2   The product should have a camera to guide the user based on the desired location they want to go to..
-(P9) 3.3   The product should have conditions for certain thresholds containing the data it's collecting..
-(P3) 3.4   The product shall include a timer for data collection within a certain period..
-(P8) 3.5   The user interface shall be intuitive for all users after the setup.
-(P9) 3.6   The product shall seamlessly connect to a server where the data is displayed..
-(P10) 3.7   The product shall offer different eyes to interact with the interface such as voice activation..
-(P9) 3.8   The product shall be designed to have basic security measures.
+3.2   The product should have a camera to guide the user based on the desired location they want to go to.

+3.3   The product should have conditions for certain thresholds containing the data it's collecting.

+3.4   The product shall include a timer for data collection within a certain period.

+3.5   The user interface shall be intuitive for all users after the setup.

+3.6   The product shall seamlessly connect to a server where the data is displayed.

+3.7   The product shall offer different eyes to interact with the interface such as voice activation.

+3.8   The product shall be designed to have basic security measures.
 (P8)

 Hardware

 4.1   The product shall be incorporated on a PCB.

-(P10) 4.2   The product will be 3d printed to meet expat measurements.
-(P9) 4.3   The product should be intuitive based on the setting it is placed in.
-(P6) 4.4   The product should be able to move in different terrain to gather data..
-(P8) 4.5   The product should be able to correct its position or flip over..
-(P5) 4.6   The product shall be compatible with spatial audio systems where sound becomes tuned to head orientation for a directional experience while watching a movie.
-(P5)
+4.2   The product will be 3d printed to meet expat measurements.

+4.3   The product should be intuitive based on the setting it is placed in.

+4.4   The product should be able to move in different terrains to gather data.

+4.5   The product should be able to correct its position or flip over.

+4.6   The product shall be compatible with spatial audio systems where sound becomes tuned to head orientation for a directional experience while watching a movie.

 Customization

 5.1   The user interface on the weather interface should be user-friendly.
 Such as dark mode or unit scaling.

-(P10) 5.2   The product should run a 10-kilometer route by runners of different heights, ethnicities, and sexes.
-(P9) 5.3   The product shall be offered with an additional engraving service for texts or icons onto the product.
-(P3) 5.4   The product shall be offered in different colors for user-friendliness.
-(P5)
+5.2   The product should run a 10-kilometer route by runners of different heights, ethnicities, and sexes.

+5.3   The product shall be offered with an additional engraving service for texts or icons onto the product.

+5.4   The product shall be offered in different colors for user-friendliness.

 Regulations/Safety

 7.1   The product shall meet regulations based on the objective of the class.

-(P9) 7.2   The product should have a proximity sensor in case of potential accidents.
-(P9) 7.3   The product should be user-appropriate depending on the age range.
-(P8) 7.4   The product should be heat and cold-resistant.
-(P9) 7.5   The Product should be resistant to certain chemicals that could eat away at the plastic (P8) 7.6   The product should have eclectic safety to prevent shocks or short-circuiting.
-(P8) 7.7   The product should be mechanically safe to prevent wounds or other bodily injuries.
-(P9) 7.8   The product should have emergency protocols to prevent overheating.
-(P9) 7.9   The product should be able = to get access to debug any issues that may arise (P9) 7.10 The product should be tested for certain thresholds to be used on the publicly.
-(P8)
+7.2   The product should have a proximity sensor in case of potential accidents.

+7.3   The product should be user-appropriate depending on the age range.

+7.4   The product should be heat and cold-resistant.

+7.5   The Product should be resistant to certain chemicals that could eat away at the plastic

+7.6   The product should have eclectic safety to prevent shocks or short-circuiting.

+7.7   The product should be mechanically safe to prevent wounds or other bodily injuries.

+7.8   The product should have emergency protocols to prevent overheating.

+7.9   The product should be able = to get access to debug any issues that may arise

+7.10 The product should be tested for certain thresholds to be used publicly.